Azii4/Quiz-Time/README.md

-Quiz Time is created by two Information Architecture students and one System Development student as a project in the course https://mau-webb.github.io/resurser/da355a-vt21/ DA355A - Multi-platform applications with web engineers / DA344A -Web applications for mobile devices
+Quiz Time is created by two Information Architecture students and one System Development student as a project in the course https://mau-webb.github.io/resurser/da355a-vt21/ DA355A - Multi-platform applications with web engineers / DA344A -Web applications for mobile devices.

-at Malmö University.
-Quiz Time is a game which is built with JavaScript library https://reactjs.org React using the framework https://material-ui.com Material UI for User Interface and https://opentdb.com Open Trivia Database API forquiz content.
+At Malmö University.
+Quiz Time is a game which is built with JavaScript library</br>
+https://reactjs.org React using the framework</br>
+https://material-ui.com Material UI for User Interface and</br>
+https://opentdb.com Open Trivia Database API forquiz content.</br>

 The Game